JiachengUM/Tank/README.md

 # Tank Battle Game

-A modern web-based tank battle game built with HTML5 Canvas, JavaScript, and CSS.
+A modern web-based tank battle game built by me with HTML5 Canvas, JavaScript, and CSS.
 Fight off waves of enemy tanks in this action-packed arcade-style game!

 ## 🎮 Features